IMPORTANT: Read this page completely before applying!

 |Classes per week: 2 days (2h/day)||Course material language: English (B2)||Model: Hybrid, 50% online and 50% in our office in Lavapiés|

-Our current course starts on November 21st 2022 and will take place on Mondays and Wednesdays of each week, with the classes starting at 6:30pm Madrid time.
+Our next course starts in November 2023 and will take place on Mondays and Wednesdays of each week, with the classes starting at 6:30pm Madrid time.

 Basic terminal knowledge